AdobeDocs/experience-manager-65.en/help/assets/asset-templates.md

    ![](assets/chlimage_1-118.png)

-1. Click/tap the PDF rendition from the list of renditions to download the the PDF file.
+1. Click/tap the PDF rendition from the list of renditions to downloadthePDF file.
 Open the PDF file to review the collateral.

    ![](assets/chlimage_1-119.png)